 Providers that wish to become a Voluntarily Registered family day homes must care for less than 4 children at any given time (not including their own children and children that reside in the home).
 Voluntary Registration is not available in areas where local ordinances regulate unlicensed providers (Alexandria, Arlington, and Fairfax).

-Providers interested in becoming Voluntary Registered must submit an application, a $50 application fee, results of TB screening, results of criminal history search and child abuse registry search, child abuse search for children in the home aged 14-17, a sworn statement of affirmation for all adults in the home, and a self-assessment of health and safety compliance.
+Providers interested in becoming Voluntarily Registered must submit an application, a $50 application fee, results of TB screening, results of criminal history search and child abuse registry search, child abuse search for children in the home aged 14-17, a sworn statement of affirmation for all adults in the home, and a self-assessment of health and safety compliance.
 The Office of Child Care Health and Safety or a contract agency will conduct a home inspection to assess health and safety compliance.
-Voluntary Registered family day homes receive a two-year certificate of registration and must receive a new inspection every 2 years to renew.
+Voluntarily Registered family day homes receive a two-year certificate of registration and must receive a new inspection every 2 years to renew.

 Steps for Getting Started:

 - Review the following resources: Welcome Letter, Voluntary Registration of Family Day Homes: Requirements for Providers, and Background Checks for child day programs